Jkuzz/java-point-of-sale/README.md

 ### Products module
 This module provides the functionality to define products and product groups.
 A product is an object that can be sold for some price, and is used by other plugins to calculate payment, inventories etc..
+Define products in the plugin interface by filling the product information in the UI.

 A product group is a group that can contain products or other product groups.
 The product groups therefore create a hierarchical tree structure, with products as leaves.
 This hierarchy is used to structure the products into better manageable groups, but is ultimately optional but recommended.
+Product groups can also be created using the plugin's interface.

 ### Inventory module